LeKoYa/SoundMixer/README.md

 The pcb was designed in kicad.
 I am still working on a version2 that features two pcbs stacked on top of each other, so the encoder does not stick out too far above the leds.

-I will upload the files once i think that i'm happy with the pcb.
-Let me know if you would be interested in this or the following version

 ### Enclosure
 The entire enclosure is 3d-printed, mainly in PLA.
 The diffusers in front of the led rings are made out of translucent PETG.